NBC College Football Game of the Week

-The NBC College Football Game of the Week refers to nationally televised broadcasts of Saturday afternoon college football games that were produced by NBC Sports, the sports division of the NBC television network in the United States.
+The NBC College Football Game of the Week refers to nationally televised broadcasts of Saturday afternoon college football games in the 1950s and 1960s that were produced by NBC Sports, the sports division of the NBC television network in the United States.
 Bowl games were always exempt from the NCAA's television regulations, and the games' organizers were free to sign rights deals with any network.
 In NBC's case, the 1952 Rose Bowl at the end of that particular season was the first national telecast of a college bowl game.

 Background

 NBC first televised college football on September 30, 1939.
 NBC broadcast the game between Waynesburg and Fordham on station W2XBS (which would eventually become NBC's flagship station, WNBC) with one camera and Bill Stern was the sole announcer.
 Estimates are that the broadcast reached approximately 1,000 television sets.
 Twelve years later, the first live regular season college football game to be broadcast coast-to-coast aired on NBC.
-The game in question, was Duke at the University of Pittsburgh on September 29, 1951.
+The game in question, was Duke at the Pittsburgh on September 29, 1951.

-Pretty soon on June 6, 1952, NBC Head of Sport Tom Gallery led negotiations towards a one-year football contract (for $1,144,000) with the NCAA.
+Pretty soon on June 6, 1952, NBC Head of Sport Tom Gallery led negotiations towards a one-year football contract (for $1,144,000) with the National Collegiate Athletic Association (NCAA).
 The contract incidentally came about after the 1951 NCAA convention voted 161-7 to outlaw televised games except for those licensed by the NCAA staff.
 The deal allowed NBC to select one game a week to broadcast on Saturday afternoons, with the assurance that no other NCAA college football broadcast would appear on a competitive network.
 In the first college football game to be broadcast under this new NCAA television contract, on September 20, Kansas defeated TCU 13–0.